AbdelazizMohamed0/Tweeter_API/README.md

 # Tweeter api
 1- Create Tweets and Every Tweet have specific User
 2- Tweets have Validations
-3- api have HTTP request methods Test with Rspec
+3- api have HTTP request methods Tested with Rspec